file-format/Products/content/en/presentation/java/docx4j/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Extract & Manipulate Slides using Java API</h2>
 <p>DOCX4J enables the software programmers to create & extract slides form PPTX file format.
 Software programmers can add a slide to an existing presentation with ease.
-Every slide in a presentation is based on a slide layout. lide layout is like a template for a slide, it allows users to inherit formatting choices, text boxes, titles or graphics, etc.</p>
+E slide in a presentation is based on a slide layout. lide layout is like a template for a slide, it allows users to inherit formatting choices, text boxes, titles or graphics, etc.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}